Canada’s 10 Best Ghost Tours

 The Ghost Walk & Dark Encounters tour divulges the sinister side of Old Montreal with tales of charlatans, criminals, witches and ghosts.
 Among the most gruesome stories is that of headless Mary Gallagher, who’s renowned as one of the most deranged spirits to still walk the city’s cobblestone streets.
 Axed to death and then beheaded by a fellow prostitute in a fit of drunken jealousy in 1879, Mary reportedly returns to the site of her murder every seven years, searching in vain for her severed head.

-9. Ghost walks in Niagara on the Lake, Ontario
+Ghost tours in Niagara on the Lake, Ontario

 Fort George National Historic Site is considered the most haunted place in one of the most haunted towns in Canada, and it’s no wonder.
-The site of a devastating battle during the War of 1812, it’s also where a retreating general gave the devastating order to destroy Niagara.
-Candlelit ghost walks hosted by the Friends of Fort George will guide you through this foreboding fortress, but it’s the back tunnel leading to a lookout tower that will really test your mettle: The trek down the cold and narrow 70-foot-long stone passageway is conducted in a thick, oppressive darkness.
+The site of a devastating battle during the War of 1812, it’s also where a retreating general gave the order to burn Niagara to the ground.
+Candlelit ghost tours hosted by the Friends of Fort George will take you through this foreboding fortress, but it’s the back tunnel leading to a lookout tower that will really test your mettle: The trek down the cold and narrow 70-foot-long stone passageway is conducted in a thick, oppressive darkness.
 One tour guide’s story of feeling an icy grip coming from the stone wall (resulting in livid bruises) might send you screaming for safety.

-If you happen to hear the sounds of rattling chains and blood-curdling cries on this ghost walk through the cobblestone streets of Old Quebec, you’re not alone.
-They’re likely coming from the ghost of the notorious witch and murderess La Corriveau, who was executed in 1763.
+If you happen to hear the sounds of rattling chains and blood-curdling cries on this ghost tour through the cobblestoned streets of Old Quebec, you’re not alone.
+They’re likely down to the tortured soul of the notorious witch and murderess La Corriveau, who was executed in 1763.
 In a practice reserved for the most heinous criminals of the time, La Corriveau’s corpse was left on display in an iron cage for 30 days after her demise.
-Though every building said to have housed her cage has since caught fire, La Corriveau apparently still believes she has a score to settle, as her spirit continues to terrify unsuspecting citizens of the historic Quartier Petit Champlain.
+Though every building said to have housed her cage has since caught fire, La Corriveau apparently still has a score to settle, as her spirit continues to terrify unsuspecting citizens of the historic Quartier Petit Champlain.